 - Valley News: Developmental disabilities deserve funding, 8th February 2019.
 "California has been transitioning from residential to community-based care for people with developmental disabilities, with the state expecting to see **substantial cost savings**."

-- Medicaid guidance from 2014 that had the effect of substantially restricting program and residential choices, has now been withdrawn.
+- In the USA, Medicaid guidance from 2014 that had the effect of substantially restricting program and residential choices, has now been withdrawn.
 Coverage here:

 - NCSA Blog: A Federal Policy Victory for Adults with Autism, 25th March 2019

 - Psychology today: New CMS Guidance Expands Options for Adults with I/DD, 25th March 2019